wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 ### Create the `/appointment`

 It's time to create the  `/appointment` endpoint linked to the POST verb.
 This endpoint will contain the information related to the slots appointments.
-It will hold three functions to check if the slot is available, to add the slot to the Firebase database, and a final one to Send an SMS back to the user's phone using the Vonage Messages API.
+It will hold three functions to check if the slot is available, to add the slot to the Firebase database, and a final one to send an SMS back to the user's phone using the Vonage Messages API.

 ```javascript
 app.post('/appointment', async (request, response) => {